kevinolega/callcentertrainingtips/_posts/2015-02-23-impossible-small-steps.md

 I can now lift 220lbs and do 1 arm push-ups.

-I can strike a heavy bag non stop for three five minute rounds.
+I can strike a heavy bag non-stop for three five minute rounds.

 Bike thirty kilometers.